About Natural Resources In Georgia

 Fish & Wildlife Management

-The Wildlife Resources Division oversees the conservation and management of Georgia’s wildlife and the enforcement of wildlife laws in Georgia.
+The Wildlife Resources Division oversees the conservation and management of Georgia’s wildlife in Georgia.
 Programs are focused on game animals, sport fish and nongame wildlife, which includes threatened and endangered species.
 In addition, technical assistance is provided to individual and corporate landowners for the management of wildlife on their property.
 Outstanding wildlife management programs result in quality hunting, fishing and wildlife viewing opportunities throughout the state.

 DNR manages over one million acres of public land in state parks, natural areas, public fishing areas and wildlife management areas.
 These properties are managed to protect and conserve Georgia’s diverse wildlife populations.
 Statewide planning initiatives, including the State Comprehensive Outdoor Recreation Plan (SCORP) and the State Wildlife Action Plan (SWAP) identify land conservation as a top priority to provide quality outdoor recreational opportunities and to protect wildlife diversity.
 DNR also handles the certification for the Conservation Tax Credit Program and works closely with the Georgia Land Conservation Program, which is administered by the Georgia Environmental Finance Authority.